Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 26 Juni 2026 03.18.12 UTC
+- WIB: Jumat, 26 Juni 2026 05.40.27 UTC
-- WITA: Jumat, 26 Juni 2026 04.18.12 UTC
+- WITA: Jumat, 26 Juni 2026 06.40.27 UTC
-- WIT: Jumat, 26 Juni 2026 05.18.12 UTC
+- WIT: Jumat, 26 Juni 2026 07.40.27 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: funny
+Kategori: nature